AlexLeelc/POINACT/readme.md

-This project is designed using PyTorch, PyQt, and Python 3.9.
+This project is for personal learning purposes only.

-The file model.pth represents the pre-trained model.
+The project only provides one demo, based on personal device implementation and designed using PyTorch, PyQt, and Python 3.9.

 Poinact.py represents the process of model training and optimization.